Infineon/pharaoh-dev/docs/reference/components.rst

     ...

-To get a resource from a component or update a component's resource, use theses functions:
+To get a resource from a component or update a component's resource, use these functions:

     - :func:`PharaohProject.get_resource() <pharaoh.project.PharaohProject.get_resource>`
     - :func:`PharaohProject.update_resource() <pharaoh.project.PharaohProject.update_resource>`